espenhogbakk/tortuga/README.md

 ## License

-Pirater is available under the MIT license.
+Tortuga is available under the MIT license.
 See the LICENSE file for more info.